ocapuozzo/p4tuning.org/pages/musaic/musaic_ui_instrument.md

 {% include image.html file='musaic/grilleCreuseVide.png'  alt='matrix without labels (1,5)' caption='matrix DIS(1,5) without labels ' %}
 {% include image.html file='musaic/grilleEmptyETC.png'  alt='DIS(1,5)' caption='DIS(1,5) as pavement<br/>(with unison axe on A3 - a non-concise interface)' %}

-TODO way not null form un PC to the same PC

 This space can be considered as a *musical keyboard*.
 Like keyboard of piano, let us emphasize the notes of diatonic scale.